 The State of Media Literacy Among Adults

-Beyond teaching media literacy to students, Frank also focuses on educating the educators because it vital they hone this skillset as well.
+Beyond teaching media literacy to students, Frank also focuses on educating the educators because it is vital they hone this skill set as well.
 In fact, roughly 60 percent of American adults will not read past a headline before sharing an article on social media, and only 26 percent of adults were able to correctly discern between factual and fictitious statements in a study conducted by Pew.

 Throughout his professional development workshops his “goal is to pull back the curtain so that educators see in a whole new light.
 This is not rocket science.
 It is simple and engaging.”
 His workshops tend to follow the following format:

-Photography and Images: “Each of my workshops starts with visual literacy.
+Photography and Images: “Each workshop starts with visual literacy.
 We will examine images, some historical and some contemporary.
 With the photos there are no captions, so there is no context.
 Readers are forced to look closely at the image and make inferences only with what they see.”

 Film: “Lastly, I will introduce the moving images and instruct teachers on how to read a film, using the languages of film.
 Once again, I will use contemporary and classic examples that educators can relate to.
 I usually start with the question: ‘what is your favorite movie?’ and ‘what scene in that movie makes it memorable?’”